ashkasuman-collab/FUTURE_FS_03/README.md

-# FUTURE_FS_03
+# FUTURE_FS_03 – Coaching Institute Website

+## 📌 Project Overview

-I developed a responsive website for a nearby coaching institute to create their online presence.
-The site includes sections like About, Courses, and Contact details with a clean and user-friendly layout.
-It is mobile-friendly and easy to navigate, helping students quickly access information and improving my practical frontend development skills.
+This project is a responsive website created for a local coaching institute to establish an online presence.
+The website provides essential information such as courses offered, institute details, and contact information.
+It is designed with a clean layout and mobile-friendly interface for better user experience.

+## 🚀 Features

+* Responsive design (mobile-friendly)
+* About section
+* Courses/Services section
+* Contact information
+* Clean and simple UI
+* Easy navigation

+## 🛠️ Tech Stack

+* HTML
+* CSS
+* JavaScript

+## 🎯 Objective

+The goal of this project was to help a local coaching institute build an online presence and allow students to easily access information about courses and contact details.

+## 💡 Learning Outcomes

+* Built a real-world website for a local business
+* Improved responsive design skills
+* Practiced clean UI development
+* Understood how websites solve real problems

+## 👩‍💻 Author

+Ashka Suman